Am I Actually Autistic? TABLE OF CONTENTS

 Angela’s passion for neurodiversity extends into academia, where she serves as a member of the editorial board of Neurodiversity Journal, where she helps shape and influence conversations around autism and neurodiversity in the academic community.
 She is a postgraduate University of Kent's psychology department, specializing in autism research.
 This role allows her to further explore the Autistic experience and contribute to the growing body of knowledge that informs neurodiversity-affirming practices.

 Diagnosed at age 39, Angela’s journey as a late-diagnosed Autistic person has been pivotal to her career.
 This discovery empowered her to fully embrace her neurodivergent identity and to advocate for more inclusive spaces for Autistic individuals.
-Leveraging her expertise in communication, she has authored eight books, including neurodiversity-affirming titles like The Equalizing Quill, which promotes neuroinclusive strategies in leadership and workplace environments.
+Leveraging her expertise in communication, she has authored eight books, including neurodiversity-affirming titles like The Equalizing Quill, which promotes neuro-inclusive strategies in leadership and workplace environments.

-Angela holds a B.A. and M.A. in Journalism and Media Affairs from George Washington University, a Ph.D. in Communications from European Graduate School, and a Master’s Conversion in Psychology from University of Kent.
+Angela holds a B.A. and M.A. in Journalism and Media Affairs from George Washington University, a Ph.D. in Communications from European Graduate School, and a Master’s Conversion in Psychology from the University of Kent.

 Regulating Stims: echolalic singing, nail-biting, fidget bubble poppers